 More severe damage to a tooth can leave its inner layers compromised as well.
 At times, the damage opens up the pulp chamber, which contains the tooth's blood vessels and nerves.
 Such damage might be accompanied by pain and bleeding.
 It also leaves the tooth susceptible to infection.
-This type of severe damage to a tooth counts as a dental emergency and requires immediate treatment.
+This type of severe damage to a tooth requires quick treatment.

 Teeth can become cracked due to: